sifaserdarozen/DDGen/readme.md

 Catch for unit tests https://github.com/philsquared/Catch

 ### License
 Please check individual licanse information of used 3rd parties.
-Besides, there is a great deal of g722 taken from IETF reference implementation that should be trated as IEFT wishes.
+Besides, there is a great deal of g722 taken from ITU reference implementation that should be trated as ITU wishes.
 All remaining part is MIT.